Ga-000/Yanolja/README.md

 # 🎵 Yanolja Project 🎵
-This is a **Yanolja Project** that implements the user's accommodation reservation system and the business operator's accommodation registration and management system.
+This is a **Yanolja Project**
+that implements the user's accommodation reservation system and the business operator's accommodation registration and management system.

 <br/>

 ## ⚙ Requirement
 For building and running the applicaion you need:
-* `eclipse`
+* `Spring Tool Suite 4`
   * jdk1.8.0_361
-  * JavaSE-1.8
+  * JavaSE-17
-  * JavaFX
+  * STS4 3.1.3
-* `Scenebuilder-8.5.0`
+* `HeidiSQL-12.5.0.6677`
-  * FXML
+  * MariaDB / MySQL

 <br/>